 Like the United States, Russia has increased its military presence in the Arctic.
 Maxar released satellite images in the spring of 2021 that revealed an extensive build-up of Russian military bases, including icebreakers, bombers, MiG31BM jets, submarines, and radar systems.
 These images also revealed advanced, nuclear-powered missile weapons, including the Poseidon 2M39 missile.

-Additionally, Russia has plans to continue developing the Northern Sea Route, which is a commercial shipping route running along the Russian Arctic coast that would cut allow Russia to export items more quickly and cut travel time to Europe and Asia by 40%.
+Additionally, Russia has plans to continue developing the Northern Sea Route, which is a commercial shipping route running along the Russian Arctic coast.
+This would allow Russia the ability to export items more quickly, as well as cut travel time to Europe and Asia by 40%.

 In 2020, the Christophe de Margerie was the first large-capacity cargo vessel to travel this route eastward without support from icebreakers, completing the journey in under eight days.
 While heavy ice made it impossible to use this route in the past, reports from Russia state they will be able to use this route year-round by 2022 or 2023.